rafaelpernil2/nanoKONTROLMyr/README.md

 A MIDI remote script for use with Ableton Live 10 and the KORG nanoKONTROL.

 ## Set-Up
-1. Download and Unzip the file.
+1. Go to Releases and download the source code.
+There are two versions available depending of your preference about the behaviour of the top row of buttons (toggle/momentary)

 2. Move the nanoKONTROLMyr folder to the MidiRemoteScript folder within your Ableton Live application folder.